-(15) Expenses by nature
+(16) Expenses by nature

 For the three months ended March 31,

-2019 2018
+2020 2019

-Employee benefit expenses \$ 470,145 \$ 407,410
+Employee benefit expenses \$ 506,526 \$ 470,145

 Depreciation and amortization charges on

-equipment and intangible assets 112,850 81,775
+equipment and intangible assets 105,163 112,850

-Engineering expenses 59,159 47,954
+Engineering expenses 64,541 59,159

+Legal and professional expenses 14,156 10,259

+Commission expenses 9,878 8,468

-Operating lease payments 5,830 32,568
+Operating lease payments 4,457 5,830

-Commission expenses 8,468 9,393

-Other expenses 11,469 6,079
+Other expenses 16,545 16,340

-Total manufacturing and operating expenses \$ 667,921 \$ 585,179
+Total manufacturing and operating expenses \$ 721,266 \$ 683,051

-(16) Employee benefit expenses
+(17) Employee benefit expenses

-For the three months ended March 31,
+For For the three months ended March 31,

-2019 2018
+2020 2019

-Wages and salaries \$ 333,069 \$ 284,948
+Wages and salaries \$ 355,382 \$ 333,069

-Employee compensation costs 65,334 55,329
+Employee compensation costs 81,086 65,334

-Pension costs 28,449 27,818
+Pension costs 26,283 28,449

-Other personnel expenses 43,293 39,315
+Other personnel expenses 43,775 43,293

-\$ 470,145 \$ 407,410
+\$ 506,526 \$ 470,145

-- A. In accordance with the provisions of the original Articles of Association, the Board of Directors shall provide the distribution plan according to the following requirements: If there are profits after the final settlement of account of a year, the Company (i) after its losses have been offset and at the time of allocating surplus profits, may first set aside 10% of such profits as statutory reserve until the statutory reserve amounts to the authorized capital, (ii) may appropriate a portion of such profits as special reserve required by Applicable Public Company Rules or government authorities, and (iii) of the remaining profits, may appropriate 2% as bonuses to the Directors and an additional but not less than 5% of the remaining profits as employee bonuses, which may be issued by stocks or options, warrants or other similar instruments, to employees of the Company and its subsidiaries. - B. In accordance with the provisions of the amended Articles of Association approved by the shareholders on June 21, 2016, where the Company makes profits before tax for the annual financial year, the Company shall appropriate no less than 5% of such annual profits before tax as employees' compensation, which shall be distributed in accordance with the incentive programme approved by majority of the meeting of Board of Directors attended by two-thirds or more of all the Directors and may be distributed to employees of the Company and its subsidiaries and a maximum of 2% as additional directors' remuneration.

-C. The estimated amounts of employees' compensation were \$42,368 and \$28,539 and of directors' remuneration were \$13,036 and \$8,781 for the three months ended March 31, 2019 and 2018, respectively.
-The employees' compensation and directors' remuneration were estimated and accrued based on the distributable profit of current year for the three months ended March 31, 2019, and the percentage of previous year payment.
-The difference of (\$2,854) and (\$932) between the amount of the employees' compensation and directors' remuneration resolved at the meeting of Board of Directors on August 1, 2018 of \$125,844 and \$41,069 and the amount recognized in the 2017 financial statements, respectively, mainly caused by the difference of exchange rate, had been adjusted in the profit or loss of 2018, and the employees' compensation will be distributed in the form of cash.
+- A. In accordance with the provisions of the original Articles of Association, the Board of Directors shall provide the distribution plan according to the following requirements: If there are profits after the final settlement of account of a year, the Company (i) after its losses have been offset and at the time of allocating surplus profits, may first set aside 10% of such profits as statutory reserve until the statutory reserve amounts to the authorized capital, (ii) may appropriate a portion of such profits as special reserve required by Applicable Public Company Rules or government authorities, and (iii) of the remaining profits, may appropriate 2% as bonuses to the Directors and an additional but not less than 5% of the remaining profits as employee bonuses, which may be issued by stocks or options, warrants or other similar instruments, to employees of the Company and its subsidiaries. - B. In accordance with the provisions of the amended Articles of Association approved by the shareholders, where the Company makes profits before tax for the annual financial year, the Company shall appropriate no less than 5% of such annual profits before tax as employees' compensation, which shall be distributed in accordance with the incentive programme approved by majority of the meeting of Board of Directors attended by two-thirds or more of all the Directors and may be distributed to employees of the Company and its subsidiaries and a maximum of 2% as additional directors' remuneration. - C. The estimated amounts of employees' compensation were \$49,696 and \$42,368 and of directors' remuneration were \$14,725 and \$13,036 for the three months ended March 31, 2020 and 2019, respectively.
+The employees' compensation and directors' remuneration were estimated and accrued based on the distributable profit of current year for the three months ended March 31, 2020, and the percentage of previous year payment.
+Employees' compensation and directors' remuneration of 2018 as resolved by the Board of Directors were in agreement with those amounts recognised in the 2018 financial statements, and the employees' compensation will be distributed in the form of cash.
 Information on the appropriation of the Company's employees' compensation and directors' remuneration as resolved by the Board of Directors was posted in the "Market Observation Post System" at the website of the Taiwan Stock Exchange Company.

-(17) Income tax
+(18) Income tax

-Components of income tax expense (benefit):
+Components of income tax expense:

-For the three months ended March 31,
+For For the three months ended March 31,

-2019 2018
+2020 2019

 Current tax:

-Current tax on profits for the period \$ 48,453 \$ 41,971
+Current tax on profits for the period \$ 61,050 \$ 48,453

-Prior year income tax overestimation (15,943) (34,603)
+Prior year income tax overestimation (7,528) (15,943)

-Total current tax 32,510 7,368
+Total current tax 53,522 32,510

 Deferred tax:

-Origination and reversal of temporary differences (9,237) (7,651)
+Origination and reversal of temporary differences (4,594) (9,237)

-Income tax expense (benefit) \$ 23,273 (\$ 283)
+Income tax expense \$ 48,928 \$ 23,273